 How to Increase Revenue From Your Belly Dance Studio

 Opening a belly dance studio is very exciting.
-You may feel nervous and having doubts about your decision to become a business owner.
-But have no fear, you will lose these feelings very quickly: in fact, probably on the day you open your doors for business.
+You may feel nervous and have doubts about your decision to become a business owner.
+But have no fear, you will lose these feelings: in fact, on the day you open your doors for business.